Dumplings, vendors and patrons at the Sunday Night Market in Chiang Mai, Thailand

 One syllable – pedt

-I imagine cats and dogs.
-They are pets who do not like spicy food.
+Imagine cats and dogs.
+They’re pets who don’t like spicy food.

-Thai veg-tofu stir-fry: Spicy or pedt by request, a cuisine dream.
+Thai vegetable-tofu stir-fry, Spicy (pedt) by request, a cuisine dream.
 Aloy (delicious).

 One syllable – prik

-I imagine a thorn in the super hot jungle that pricked my leg.
-I was sweating profusely from the heat, like when I eat an overabundance of prik or chili.
+Imagine a thorn in the hot jungle that pricked your leg.
+You were sweating profusely from the heat, like when eingat an overabundance of prik or chili.

-If you like spicy food then give this one a whirl.
-When in Rome.
+If you like spicy food then give this one a whirl when you’re in Thailand or at that local Thai restaurant that’s staffed with Thai or Lao people.

 —————————————————————————–